Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.24</a>
+## <a name="release_notes">Release notes for version 1.0.25</a>

 ### What's changed:

-- Fixed bug where "false" word was being shown in the Text Area Component as placeholder.
-- The functionality of providing the SDK version in Webview Forms has been implemented.
-- The SDK has been adapted to receive the Flutter Plugin Version when initialized from a Flutter project.
+- Fixed issue where the Form could not be submitted when having required values using a ContactDetailsComponent.

 ## <a name="install">Installation</a>